gdbooks/TileBasedGamesInOpenTK/Chapter1.md

 ![STEP18](Images/step18.PNG)

 Replace the contents of the new **GraphicsManager.cs** file [with this](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/GraphicsManager.cs).
+Make sure to use the latest code from the repo, as some of the code might have changed since you last saw it.

-Repeat the above steps to add the [TextureManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/TextureManager.cs), [InputManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/InputManager.cs) and [SoundManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/SoundManager.cs)
+Repeat the above steps to add the [TextureManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/TextureManager.cs), [InputManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/InputManager.cs) and [SoundManager](https://github.com/gszauer/2DOpenTKFramework/blob/master/2DFramework/Framework/SoundManager.cs).
+In case the main repo ever goes down i've included the source for all the managers in the tutorial, check the sub-sections of this section.

 Don't forget to set your working directory (MAKE SURE TO EXPLAIN HOW THIS IS SHARED) Make sure you have latest!